kodlist/restful-test-automation/README.md

 Cucumber feature files flow:
 ----------------------------

-I have seperated `api` to respective feature files and I consider them as `called` feature files, in other words, the test feature files `e2e` feature will call
+I have separated `api` to respective feature files and I consider them as `called` feature files, in other words, the test feature files `e2e` feature will call
 `api` feature file. see below image;

 1. During this design I have considered `Calling feature` and `Called feature` as fundamental principle, this helps my scenarios to be modular and easy to maintain.